 Eligible employees enroll in the 403(b) retirement plan through the online platform, Fidelity NetBenefits, regardless of whether you choose Fidelity or TIAA as your provider.

 When you login to Fidelity NetBenefits, click the Enroll button next to your GW 403(b) account and follow the steps.
+Reference the How to Enroll (PDF) for detailed instructions on how to newly enroll in the GW 403(b) plan.

 To enroll for the first time: